Royal Academy of Dance

 The Panel of Examiners consists of approximately 200 examiners resident throughout the world.
 They all undergo rigorous training before being appointed and their work is monitored to ensure parity and reliability of assessment across the panel and over time.

-Mission: To promote and enhance knowledge, understanding and practice of dance internationally by educating and training teachers and students and by providing examinations to reward achievement, so preserving the rich, artistic and educational value of dance for future generations.
+Mission: To promote and enhance knowledge, understanding, and practice of dance internationally by educating and training teachers and students and by providing examinations to reward achievement, so preserving the rich, artistic and educational value of dance for future generations.

 We Will: * Communicate openly